Brianetta/StickyLocks/README.md

 can be disabled, but StickyLocks will automatically detect these plugins with the default settings.

+## Permissions

+- **stickylocks.lock** permits a user to claim a block (door, chest, etc) and choose who can use it through an access list
+- **stickylocks.locksmith** permits a user to modify or unlock other users' claimed blocks
+- **stickylocks.ghost** permits a user to open or use blocks that would otherwise be locked by the plugin
+- **stickylocks.reload** permits the player to reload the plugin's config from disk

+## Commands

+First, the user has to use a tool wand.
+By default, this is a stick.
+Right-clicking on a protectable block with the stick will tell the player what that block is, who its owner is, or that it is unowned.
+The plugin uses green text to indicate that the player has access, or a command succeeded.
+It uses red to indicate that the player has no access, or that a command failed.
+Right-clicking on a block with the stick will also select that block.

+Once selected, left clicking on the block toggles its lock state.
+If it's unowned, it will become owned by the player.
+If it is owned by the player, or the player is a locksmith (see permisisons, above) it will become unowned, and all lock information will be removed.
+Once selected, commands will operate on that block, or on the user associated with that block.

+Right-clicking the air with a stick deselects the selected block.

+*/stickylocks* is aliased as */sl*

+- **/sl show** lists the lock information for the current block.
+It shows who owns it, and lists the names of players and groups of players with access to that block.
+Any groups listed will be as defined by that block's owner.
+- **/sl add &lt;player|group&gt;** adds the specified player or group of players to the list of people allowed to use the block.
+The group will be one owned by the block's owner, if the player is a locksmith.
+In the event that a group and a player both have the same name, the group will be used.
+- **/sl remove &lt;player|group&gt;** removes the specified player and/or group of players from the list of people allowed to use that block.
+- **/sl group &lt;group&gt;** lists the members of the specified group.
+If a block is selected, the group will be that belonging to the block's owner.
+- **/sl group &lt;group&gt; add &lt;player&gt; ...** adds the specified player(s) to the specified group.
+If a block is selected, the group will be that belonging to the block's owner (and subject to permission).
+- **/sl group &lt;group&gt; remove &lt;player&gt; ...** removes the specified player(s) from the specified group.
+If a block is selected, the group will be that belonging to the block's owner (and subject to permission).
+- **/sl group &lt;group&gt; {rename|merge} &lt;name&gt;** renames the group (rename and merge are identical sub-commands).
+If the target group exists, the group's members will be added to it.
+If a block is selected, the group will be that belonging to the block's owner (and subject to permission).
+- **/sl clearselection** deselects the player's currently selected block, the same as right-clicking air.
+- **/sl reload** reloads the plugin's configuration from the disk, allowing configuration to be changed without restarting the plugin.

+## Configuration

+Fairly simple, and the defaults are likely to be suitable.

+**protectables** is a list of items that can be protected by this plugin.
+If future versions of Minecraft add new items which should be protected, they can be added by name.
+Deprecated ID numbers are not supported.

+**tools** is the name of the material type the player must hold to select or lock a block.

+**chatprefix** is a short text added to the start of chat lines in square brackets.
+So, the default setting of *SL* would look like *\[SL] Some output here*.

+The **integration** section includes keys for plugin integration.
+Currently there are two, **towny** and **worldguard**.
+If set to true, the plugin will attempt to detect these plugins, and will use them to help determine whether a player should be allowed to lock a protectable block.
+If set to false, that plugin will be ignored.
 ## License ##

 StickyLocks is [GPL](http://www.gnu.org/copyleft/gpl.html).